 If you are very hungry go to Spurs where you can enjoy an all-you-can-eat BBQ.
 Other options include Sutter’s; Ghost Town Bakery.

-Fiesta Village is a Mexican pop-culture area with several Mexican themed rides and restaurants.
+Fiesta Village is a Mexican pop-culture area with several Mexican-themed rides and restaurants.

-Here you find heart-stopping rides like La Revolución, Jaguar, and Montezooma's Revenge along with more relaxed rides like Dragon Swing; Hat Dance and Merry-Go-Round.
+Here you find heart-stopping rides like La Revolución, Jaguar, and Montezooma's Revenge along with more relaxed rides like Dragon Swing; Hat Dance, and Merry-Go-Round.

 Your fun starts when you get in the queue by entering an ancient Aztec temple shaped like a pyramid.
 Throughout the temple, you will see drawings and paintings from the Aztec empire.
 On one side of the bottom floor, you will see skeletons of long-dead prisoners.
-While on another side you can see a giant Aztec idol.
+While on the other side you can see a giant Aztec idol.
 To add to the eerie atmosphere, you will be hearing the beat of drums and other sound effects.

 Once you complete your journey through the temple you will ride on one of 2 trains and start your first ascent.
-After that, you go several typical twists and turns and a few bunny hills and a second hill.
+After that, you go through several typical twists and turns and a few bunny hills, and a second hill.
 The ride goes through or close to several other rides and rollercoasters which adds to the excitement.

 The ride takes about 2 minutes.

 You first get launched from 0 to 55 miles per hour in 3 seconds.
 Then you go through a giant 7 story vertical loop and keep going, almost straight up, until you run out of tracks.
-The train then starts falling backward, going through the loop in reverse, passing the boarding station and going up to the other end of the track.
+The train then starts falling backward, going through the loop in reverse, passing the boarding station, and going up to the other end of the track.
 Finally, you will be sent forward to disembark.
 A very thrilling 35 seconds.

 It is always fun to ride on a dragon swing – if you can handle the feeling of being weightless for a few seconds.

 The ride is shaped like a giant pirate ship.
 Once everyone is seated and properly secured with the lap restraint, the ship will start swinging.
-The angle of swinging will keep getting sharper until you almost vertical to the ground.
+The angle of swinging will keep getting sharper until you are almost vertical to the ground.
 For a few seconds, while the wing is switching from up to down motion, you will feel weightless.

-I am not sure if this is myth or truth, but people say that the middle seats are easier than the last seats on either side.
+I am not sure if this is a myth or truth, but people say that the middle seats are easier than the last seats on either side.
 Maybe you can try both and let us know.
 I picked the middle seats, but my kids went for the side ones.

 Hat dance is very similar to the mad hatter at Disneyland.
 You basically pick your sombrero and start spinning to your heart’s content.
 The ride usually turns into a contest between kids or kids and their parents to see who will say uncle first.

 This is one of the newest rides at Knott’s.
-The ride is a very tall tower 301 with long swigs attach to it.
-The ride starts while the swings are close the ground.
+The ride is a very tall tower 301 with long swigs attached to it.
+The ride starts while the swings are close to the ground.
 Once you are safely sitting in your assigned seat and the restraint bar is in place, the swings start rising to the top of the tower.

 The whole swing assembly starts spinning with increasing speed.
-By the time you reach the highest point the swings will be spinning at 30 miles an hour.
+By the time you reach the highest point, the swings will be spinning at 30 miles an hour.